Stan Lai (Lai Shengchuan)

 1. We All Grew Up This Way, performed by National Institute of the Arts, Taiwan, premiere Jan 1984, Tien Educational Center, Taipei.

-2. Plucking Stars, performed by Lan Ling Theatre Group, premiere March 1984, Taipei Cultural Center.
+2. Plucking Stars, performed by Lan Ling Theatre Group, premiere March 1984, Taipei Social-Educational Hall.

 3. The Passer By, performed by National Institute of the Arts, premiere June 1984, National Arts Hall, Taipei.